ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 Every signal primitive can be `lift`ed to operate upon Signal Producers instead.
 In other words, `lift` creates a new Signal Producer which will apply the given signal primitive to __every__ signal created from the producer.
+Furthermore, there are additional primitives that control _when_ and _how_ work is started, for example `times`.
 Again, the `|>` operator can be used to apply primitives to a signal producer which implicitly lifts the primitive.